onnx/working-groups/safety-related-profile/meetings/numerical_issues/01_what_is_the_issue.md

 - The use of the term "replication" is misleading.
 To "replicate" means to reproduce.
 But we do not want to "reproduce" the model itself, but to implement it, i.e., to reproduce its behaviour.
 - The definition of "semantic" in this context is not clear.
 The usual meaning of the word "semantic" is "the meaning of something".
 But what is the "meaning" of a ML model?
 Furthermore, in the definition, the term semantic is associated with properties such as performance (ML performance?), generalization, stability,...
 Do these properties relate to the "semantic"?
 - "[...] the ML Model description should contain sufficient details on the ML Model semantic to fully preserve this semantic in the implemented ML Model." :
-  - (wording) The model cannot "preserve [the] semantic of the implemented model".
+  - (wording) The model cannot "preserve [the] semantic of the implemented model": it is up to the developer to preserve the semantic of the model (which must have a clear semantic).
   - What does "fully preserve" mean, precisely?
-    A naive (but clear) interpretation would be that the semantic of the model is "fully preserved" by an implementation iff, for any input, the outputs of the  implementation are strictly identical to the ones that would be produced by a strict interpretation of the model.
+    A naive (but clear) interpretation would be that the semantic of the model is "fully preserved" by an implementation iff, for any input, the outputs of the  implementation are **strictly** identical to the ones that would be produced by a strict interpretation of the model.
     By "strict interpretation", I mean an interpretation strictly compliant with the mathematical definition of the model.
 Interpretation could be intellectual or based on some mathematical tooling.
 But since this is usually not applicable in practice, a more operational definition could refer to some well defined, or possibly "reference", implementation.
 In that case, an implementation would be considered "semantically identical" to the model if, for the same inputs, it provides exactly the same outputs as the reference implementation.
-By exactly, I mean "bitwise identical".
+By "exactly", I mean "bitwise identical".

 - According to the ARP's definitions, the replication criteria could be expressed in terms of "high-level" (or "end-user') properties such as:  ML performance, stability, robustness, etc., which are all properties of the model, not properties of the implementation (as would be the "accuracy", for instance).

- - In this context, providing a bitwise accurate implementation would be a means to satisfy *all* replication criteria (except temporal ones, if we consider that temporal criteria ust be expressed).
+ - In this context, providing a bitwise accurate implementation would be a means to satisfy *all* replication criteria (except temporal ones).

 ## Numerical accuracy